dimiboeckaerts/ProteinLanguageWorkshop/README.md

 #### Open in Kaggle

 Go to https://www.kaggle.com and sign in.
+Then click the 'Create' button on the left and start a new notebook.
+On the next screen, do File > Import notebook.

 Enjoy!